dhasterok/LaserMapExplorer/docs/source/center_pane.rst

 Single View
 ===========
-Displays a single plot at a time.
-This mode is ideal for:

-* Detailed examination of individual plots
-* Adding labels and annotations
-* Creating and editing polygons for data selection
+The Single View mode displays one plot at a time, allowing for a detailed examination of individual plots.
+This mode is particularly useful when you need to focus on a specific analyte or plot type.
+In Single View, you can easily add labels and annotations to your plot, enhancing its informativeness.
+It's also the ideal mode for creating and editing polygons for data selection, giving you precise control over your analysis area.

 Multi View
 ==========
-Allows the display of multiple plots simultaneously.
-Benefits include:

-* Comparing different analytes or plot types side by side
-* Creating figures with multiple subplots for reports or publications
-* Generating coincident multianalyte traverses efficiently
+Multi View mode enables the simultaneous display of multiple plots, offering a comparative perspective on your data.
+This mode is invaluable when you need to compare different analytes or plot types side by side.
+It's especially useful for creating figures with multiple subplots for reports or publications.
+Additionally, Multi View facilitates the efficient generation of coincident multianalyte traverses, allowing you to observe relationships between different elements or properties across your sample.

 Quick View
 ==========
-Presents all analytes in a series of subplots, providing a rapid overview of the sample.
-Features:

-* Comprehensive view of all analyte distributions
-* Customizable order of analytes for logical comparisons
-* Efficient identification of patterns or anomalies across multiple analytes
+Multi View mode enables the simultaneous display of multiple plots, offering a comparative perspective on your data.
+This mode is invaluable when you need to compare different analytes or plot types side by side.
+It's especially useful for creating figures with multiple subplots for reports or publications.
+Additionally, Multi View facilitates the efficient generation of coincident multianalyte traverses, allowing you to observe relationships between different elements or properties across your sample.